yashgandhe666/BayesClassifier/README.md

 ## Dependencies:

-1. pip
+- pip
-2. jupyter
+- jupyter
+- scikit-learn
+- pandas
+- graphviz

 ## Run the script:

-1. Create a virtual environment by a method of your choice.
+- Create a virtual environment by a method of your choice.
 MacOS: pyvenv
 Ubuntu: venv
-2. `pip3 install numpy`
+- `pip3 install numpy`
+- `pip3 install scikit-learn`
+- `pip3 install pandas`
+- `pip3 install graphviz`
-3. `jupyter notebook`
+- `jupyter notebook`
-4. Run the code in your browser.
+- Run the code in your browser.
-  * *Bayes_Class.ipynb* for first dataset
+  + *Bayes_Class.ipynb* for first dataset of Bayes Classifier
-  * *Bayes_Contour.ipynb* for second dataset
+  + *Bayes_Contour.ipynb* for second dataset of Bayes Classifier

+  + *Question1.ipynb* for first dataset of Decision Trees
+  + *Question2.ipynb* for second dataset of Decision Trees